Q: Who is the church of Christ?

 In Acts, the first occurrence of the word “church” is in 2:47.

-You can also read about the church in Acts 5:11, 8:1, and many other verses in the book of Acts and other books of the NT.
+You can also read about the church in Acts 5:11, 8:1, and many other verses in Acts and the other books of the NT.

-In these verses the church is not promised to arrive one day, but that it was a present reality.
+These verses do not promise the church would arrive in the distant future.
+They teach it was present.
 In the first century, the church Jesus promised to build was established, and the Lord Himself added people to it.

-Therefore, the church started in approximately A.D.
-33. It started in Jerusalem.
-And it was started (built) by Jesus Christ.
+The church started in approximately A.D.
+33. It started in Jerusalem, and it was built by Jesus Christ.

 Q: Didn’t Alexander Campbell start the church of Christ?

-A: Some people mistakenly believe, or even falsely claim, that a man named Alexander Campbell started the church of Christ.
+A: Some people mistakenly believe, or even falsely claim, that Alexander Campbell started the church of Christ.

-In the United States, in the 1800’s, a religious effort started called the restoration movement.
-It was a unique period in time in which people had newfound freedom.
-One of the freedoms was/is the freedom of religion.
-This was so important to Americans, it became part of our constitution.
-The first amendment states the following:
+In the United States, in the 1800s, a religious effort started called the Restoration Movement.
+It was a unique period in which people had newfound freedom.
+One of the freedoms was the freedom of religion.
+This was so important to Americans it became part of our constitution.
+The First Amendment states the following:

 “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”

-During the period called the restoration movement, there were an increasing number of people who wanted to get back to what the Bible says, following it without adding to it or taking away from it.
+During the Restoration Movement, there was an increasing number of people who wanted to get back to what the Bible teaches.
+They wanted to follow it without adding to it or taking away from it.
 Baptists, Methodists, Presbyterians, and others were giving up their denominational names and traditions.
-Instead. they started to simply call themselves Christian (without any denominational title).
-They made it their goal to follow the teachings and traditions revealed in the NT.
+They called themselves Christians, and they followed the teachings and traditions of the NT.

-During this time, Alexander Campbell became one of the leading figures of the restoration movement.
+Alexander Campbell became one of the leading figures of the Restoration Movement.
 Because of this, some people incorrectly think he started the church of Christ, and that members of the church of Christ follow his teachings.
-However, this idea is contrary to the entire purpose of the restoration movement and what churches of Christ believe.
+However, this idea is contrary to the entire purpose of the Restoration Movement and what churches of Christ believe.

-The church of Christ puts their confidence in Jesus.
-We desire to be a part of what Jesus built, not following the teachings of an uninspired man who lived in the 1800’s.
+The church of Christ puts its confidence in Jesus.
+We desire to be a part of what Jesus built, not following the teachings of an uninspired man who lived in the 1800s.

-The apostle Paul wrote the following to Christians who were in Rome:
+The apostle Paul wrote to Christians in Rome:

 Paul spoke about “churches of Christ” long before Alexander Campbell lived, and long before the United States existed.
-This is the church we aspire to be, the church of Christ, meaning the church which belongs to the Lord Jesus Christ.
+This is the church we aspire to be a part of, the church of Christ, meaning the church which belongs to the Lord Jesus Christ.

 Q: Why doesn’t the church of Christ accept denominationalism?

-You cannot learn about any Christian denomination from the NT.
+A: You cannot learn about any Christian denomination from the NT.
 The specific word “denomination” does not occur in the NT.
-When you look up the word in a dictionary, some will define it as sectarianism (Merriam-Webster’s Collegiate Dictionary & The American Heritage Dictionary).
+When you look up the word in a dictionary, some will define it as sectarianism (Merriam-Webster’s Collegiate Dictionary and The American Heritage Dictionary).

 Now, the word “sect” does occur in the Bible.
 You can find it in a list described as the “works of the flesh” in Galatians 5.
 The works of the flesh are sinful practices.
 Paul warns that the person who persists in these works “shall not inherit the kingdom of God,” Galatians 5:21.

 Found in this list is the word “heresies.”
 This is how the King James Version translates it.
 Other translations say: “parties” (ASV), “divisions” (ESV), “factions” (NASB), and “sects” (YLT).
-Not only is the justification of this practice lacking in the NT, but the Scriptures expressly denounce the practice of dividing Christians into various factions and parties.
+The NT does not teach Christians to practice denominationalism (sectarianism).
+The Scriptures rebuke the practice of dividing Christians into various factions and parties.

-Peter speaks about the perpetual validity of NT Doctrine.
-How are we supposed to think about 2 Peter and the rest of the NT books?
-Should we think Peter and the other apostles have died, the NT is old, and so we should invent our own kind of Christianity?
-This kind of thinking is inconsistent with Peter’s words.
+Peter speaks of the continual validity of NT doctrine.
+How should a believer think about 2 Peter and the rest of the NT books?
 Peter knew he was going to die.
-And he desired that even after his death that believers in Christ would “always” keep his teachings in remembrance.
+He desired that after his decease believers in Christ would “always” keep his teachings in remembrance.

 Q: Why does the church of Christ not use instruments?
-Why does the church of Christ sing acapella?
+Why does the church of Christ sing a cappella?

-Why did the Presbyterian church at one point not use instruments?
+A: In the past, why did the Presbyterian church not use instruments?

 Why did the early Catholic church not use instruments?

-Why did the Lutheran church at one point not use instruments?
+Why did the Lutheran church not use instruments?

-(His commentary is in the public domain.
-I encourage all Calvinists who use musical instruments in their worship of God to search for his commentary online.
-Read all his comments on Psalm 33.)
+His commentary is in the public domain.
+I encourage all Calvinists—who use musical instruments in their worship of God—to search for his commentary online.
+Read his comments on Psalm 33.

-Calvin did not believe the use of musical instruments were a godly practice.
-How many Calvinists today worship God with pianos, guitars, drums, etc.?
+Calvin did not believe the use of musical instruments was a godly practice, but how many Calvinists today worship God with pianos, guitars, drums, etc.?

 “The organ in the worship of God is an ensign of Baal.
 The Roman Catholic borrowed it from the Jews.” –Martin Luther